- Study at one of the best universities in South Korea, ranked among the top 200 worldwide

 Korean language courses are offered every semester with six different levels available from beginner to advanced.

-After finding which school and department offers the course at Korea University, go to the course timetable to find the course description and to verify if it will be offered the term you are going abroad.
+After finding which school and department offers the course at Korea University, go to the Korea University Course Timetable to find the course description and to verify if it will be offered the term you are going abroad.
 Note that more course options are offered if you click on the “Undergraduate Elective” tab under the Curriculum tab on the far left-hand corner.

-Term, and Department> Click on the course no. for more detailed course information.
+Term, and Department > Click on the course number for more detailed course information.

 *Courses conducted in English will indicate in brackets, English.